rails/rails/guides/source/active_support_core_extensions.md

 #### Motivation

 Inserting data into HTML templates needs extra care.
 For example, you can't just interpolate `@review.title` verbatim into an HTML page.
 For one thing, if the review title is "Flanagan & Matz rules!" the output won't be well-formed because an ampersand has to be escaped as "&amp;amp;".
 What's more, depending on the application, that may be a big security hole because users can inject malicious HTML setting a hand-crafted review title.
-Check out the "section about cross-site scripting in the [Security guide](security.html#cross-site-scripting-xss) for further information about the risks.
+Check out the section about cross-site scripting in the [Security guide](security.html#cross-site-scripting-xss) for further information about the risks.

 #### Safe Strings